JoshuaRamos87/opswat_assessment/README.md

 ```
 npm start <APIKEY>
 ```
 Then when prompted to upload a file, key in the name of file including the file extension, that is in the current directory.
-File is now being scanned against the metadefender.opswat.com API
+The file is now being scanned against the metadefender.opswat.com API

 ## Author
 Joshua Ramos